divyanshg03/Customer-Churn/README.md

 ## 📌 Project Summary

-This project aims to predict **customer churn** using logistic regression—a critical classification problem for businesses looking to improve customer retention.
+This project aims to predict **customer churn** using support vector machines—a critical classification problem for businesses looking to improve customer retention.
 Built with Python and deployed as an interactive **Streamlit web application**, this project demonstrates end-to-end machine learning: from data preprocessing and model training to real-time prediction.

 Whether you're an ML enthusiast or a hiring manager, this project showcases a clear application of data science for real-world business impact.